Welcome to Pivot Power!

 DBT is ideal for individuals who struggle with emotional dysregulation, impulsive behaviors, and relationship difficulties.
 It is a powerful therapy that provides both immediate relief and long-term emotional resilience.

 If you’re ready to gain control over your emotions, improve your relationships, and build a healthier, more balanced life, Dialectical Behavior Therapy (DBT) can help.
-Contact us today to schedule an appointment with one of our experienced DBT therapists and begin your journey toward healing and emotional resilience.
+Contact us today and begin your journey toward healing and emotional resilience.

 My Approach

 I spend time getting to know your “ingredients.”
 Everyone’s ingredients are different.
-I need to understand the institutions that have shaped you (i.e. caregivers, education systems, religion, culture, peers, vocation, society, social media) and how they impact you today.
-It is important that I get to know you and understand your personal values, beliefs, and goals.
+It is important that I understand the institutions that have shaped you (i.e. caregivers, education systems, religion, culture, peers, vocation, society, social media) and how they impact you today.
+It is important that I get to know you as a person, understanding your personal values, beliefs, and goals.
 In this way, I can provide you with individualized care to meet your unique needs while recognizing that you function as part of several larger systems.

 Many of us need help with what we think is “okay.”
 The people who raised you are not unwounded.
 They have thoughts and opinions on the world based on their experiences and perception of those experiences.
 You were not born with the opinions/beliefs that you currently hold-neither were they.